Soluto/airbag/README.md

 ## How to use it
 1. Deploy airbag next to your container (In kubernetes, you would usually put them in the same pod).
 2. Configure airbag's BACKEND_HOST_NAME (If airbag and your container are in the same pod, set this to localhost) and BACKEND_SERVICE_PORT (the port your service is listening on).
-3. Route traffic directed for your container to airbag
+3. Route traffic directed to your container to airbag

 ## Configuration
 airbag uses environment variables for configuration, and supports the following options: